 What SPECIAL PRECAUTIONS should I follow?

-- tell your doctor and pharmacist if you are allergic to testosterone, any other medications, or any of the ingredients in testosterone injection products.
-Ask your pharmacist for a list of the ingredients.
+- tell your doctor and pharmacist if you are allergic to testosterone, any other medications, or any of the ingredients in testosterone capsules.
+Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: anticoagulants (blood thinners) such as warfarin (Coumadin, Jantoven); insulin (Apidra, Humalog, Humulin, others); medications for diabetes; and oral steroids such as dexamethasone, methylprednisolone (Medrol), and prednisone (Rayos).
+- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven), insulin (Apridra, Humalog, Humulin, others), medications for diabetes, oral steroids such as dexamethasone, methylprednisolone (Medrol), and prednisone (Rayos).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- if you are male, tell your doctor if you have breast cancer or have or may have prostate cancer.
-Also tell your doctor if you have heart, liver, or kidney disease.
-Your doctor may tell you that you should not receive testosterone injection.
+- tell your doctor if you have breast cancer or have or may have prostate cancer.
+Your doctor will probably tell you that you should not take testosterone.

-- tell your doctor if you have or have ever had sleep apnea (breathing stops for short periods of time during sleep); benign prostate hyperplasia (BPH; an enlarged prostate); high blood levels of calcium; cancer; diabetes; depression or other mental illness; or lung disease.
+- tell your doctor if you have or have ever had high cholesterol; sleep apnea (breathing stops for short periods of time during sleep); benign prostate hyperplasia (BPH; an enlarged prostate); high blood levels of calcium; cancer; diabetes; depression or other mental illness; or kidney, liver, or lung disease.